She wrote, “I am very very new to homeschooling . . .” and asked for help.

 There are four core subjects: language arts, math, science, and social studies.

 Do NOT begin them all at the same time (the first day of school).
 Start with language arts and math your first week or two or even three.
 Set up the routine / schedule you think you want and then modify as needed.
 When those two are running smoothly, add science and a week or so later add social studies.
 Courses that fall under social studies include history, civics, geography.
-We often put several kids in the same course and rotate the years they are taught.
-Once you are into the rhythm of the year and have the four core subjects running smoothly, think about literature adding a literature study, definitely middle school and above.
+We often put several kids in the same course and rotate the years the specific subject matter is taught without worrying about grade levels.
+Once you are into the rhythm of the year and have the four core subjects running smoothly, think about literature — adding a literature study, definitely middle school and above.

 CURRICULA.

 There will be lots of good recommendations from homeschooling friends and your communities.
 I’m going to share what we’ve used.
 Keep in mind that it is easy to do the same subject content with multiple grade levels and rotate from year to year.
+It involves looping the content of a subject each year.
 Also, not all textbooks have to be completed!
 Usually there’s more than you can do in a single year, no matter what the authors of the text indicate in the instructional outline.
 Homeschooling is not about finishing the books!
 It’s about building knowledge and developing skills; it’s about life learning.

-What follows is a description of the curricula that we have used in our homeschool, K-12 since 2005.
+Having shared the above, what follows in this post is a description of the curricula that we have used in our homeschool, K-12 since 2005.

 Math

 We have faithfully used Saxon math, K-HS, with all thirteen of my grandkids.
-Saxon is all about teaching math concepts and cycling application of concepts to problems with adequate practice.
+Saxon is a classical curriculum.
+It is all about teaching math concepts and cycling application of concepts to problems with adequate practice.
 Material is scripted so you do NOT have to worry about “how to teach it.”
 My daughter says she struggled with algebra in high school and that she actually learned algebra by teaching in with Saxon.
 Our kids all have blown the top off standardized math tests each year.
 We didn’t need to use any supplemental material or internet resources.
 If you are uncomfortable teaching math or just need help because of your schedule, there are online Saxon lessons taught by math teachers.
-We’ve used DIVE Saxon with a couple kids; it begins at level 54.
-And if you aren’t sure which level of Saxon to begin with, there are Saxon placement assessments online.
+We’ve used DIVE Saxon with a couple kids; it begins at level 5/4.
+Oh yes, if you aren’t sure which level of Saxon to begin with, there are Saxon placement assessments online.
 Just search “Saxon placement tests.”

 Language Arts